Doctoral training and HDR (Habilitation à Diriger des Recherches, or accreditation to supervise research)

 Information Structures Systems (I2S) – ED 166

-The I2S doctoral school trains doctoral students in the broad field of hard sciences covering mathematics, mechanics, physics and information sciences and technologies, with important exchanges with life sciences.
-It brings together all doctoral students in the basic sciences related to information processing, the development of structures and theoretical concepts, or the study and design of systems in the Montpellier region.
-7 doctoral specialties are offered within the I2S Doctoral School:
+The I2S Doctoral School trains doctoral students in the broad field of hard sciences covering mathematics, mechanics, physics, and information science and technology, with significant exchanges with the life sciences.
+It brings together all doctoral students in fundamental sciences related to information processing, the development of theoretical structures and concepts, or the study and design of systems in the Montpellier region.
+Seven doctoral specializations are offered within the I2S Doctoral School:

 • Computer science,